-STAG African’s dream of becoming the most innovative green Company on the African continent is well on its way to fruition following the completion of numerous projects ingratiated into its core model, while diversifying into myriad adjacent sectors through the optimisation of its guiding principles.
+The aim of STAG African to become the most innovative green Company in Africa is well on its way to fruition, following the completion of numerous projects ingratiated into its core model, while diversifying into myriad adjacent sectors through the optimisation of its guiding principles.

 Established in its current guise in 2008 as an organisation committed to producing more affordable student accommodation in South Africa, the pillars on which this vision was built incorporated sustainability, flexibility, technology, innovation and community.
 With affordability the umbrella keeping all of these facets aligned, STAG African soon made a name for itself in bringing much needed efficiencies and cost savings to a country having somewhat of an accommodation crisis.

 Education was required in most cases, and it’s not to say that the crisis is over, but STAG African, guided by its driven Managing Director (MD), John Schooling has certainly succeeded in making affordability and green solutions mainstream, with numerous opportunities both home and abroad being formulated as a consequence of these initial achievements.

 “It’s still a crisis in Africa as a whole with most students not able to afford the true cost of student accommodation and all of its operating costs,” he affirms.
 “Our new approach provides a sustainable solution guided by expectations of our own markets and bridging that gap to the expectations of universities and the current costs of student accommodation.

 “Our eight guiding principles can combine to drive affordable student accommodation, based on principles of the 21st century student lifestyle.
 Through these principles – namely innovation, sustainability, flexibility, technology, community, affordability, job creation and leveraging of grant funding – we’ve already shown we can bring down the average price per bed from R344,000 to 150,000 and operating costs from R20,000 to R10,000.”